nf-core/methylseq/docs/output.md

 # nf-core/methylseq Output

-**:warning: Please read this documentation on the nf-core website: https://nf-co.re/methylseq**
+## :warning: Please read this documentation on the nf-core website: https://nf-co.re/methylseq :warning:

-Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files.
+> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 ## Introduction